alisson-t-bucchi/alisson-t-bucchi.github.io/README.md

 ## Features

-- **Personal presentation**: A section dedicated to a professional summary.
-- **Skills list**: Display of key competencies and mastered tools.
+- **Home Section**: Personal photo, abilities works and network icons.
+- **About Me**: Short description with professional infos and personal interests.
+- **Skills**: Animated bars skills with indications about techical and professional skills.
+- **Curriculum**: Animated boxes including Education, Certifications and Work Experiences.
 - **Work portfolio**: A gallery showcasing past projects and achievements with links to examples.
-- **Contact**: A form or links to social media to facilitate communication.
+- **Contact**: Icons with links to social media to facilitate communication.
 - **Responsive design**: Fully adaptable to different devices and screen sizes.

 ## How to Run the Project